Innate Immune Regulation Research Unit

 Takanori Koike, Ph.D.

-Dr. Koike worked in drug discovery research as a medicinal chemist in the areas of oncology, metabolic disorders, urology, and immunology, and has contributed to the creation of multiple development candidates, including marketed products.
+Dr. Koike worked in drug discovery research as a medicinal chemist in the areas of oncology, metabolic disorders, urology, and immunology, and discovered 7 clinical candidates.
 He has been a member of the Microglia Research Unit since its launch and has led several in-house research projects as well as research collaborations.
 He assumed the present position in August 2022.

 Scientific Director